snabble/Android-SDK/ui-toolkit/README.md

 | `text`        | `String`     | `"Sample.Dashboard.Information.text"`                                |
 | `imageSource` | `String?`    | `"Sample.Dashboard.Information.image"`                               |

-### Toggle
+### Toggle / Switch

-Widget to display an text on the left side of an toggle button.
+Widget to display a text on the left side of a toggle button.

 | Parameter     | Type         | Example                                                              |
 |---------------|--------------|----------------------------------------------------------------------|